 A = 2 m × 2 m

 4 square metres

 The room has an area of 4 square metres, 4 m2.

 If you say that this is 4 metres squared what you mean is an area which has the length of 4 metres and you are multiplying it by a breadth of 4 metres which would give you an area of 16 square metres.

 4 metres x 4 metres

-So if someone asks you the correct area of the room mentioned above, you should say that the area is 4 square metres both of which are correct answers, but the 4 m2, 4 square metres is standard.
+So if someone asks you the correct area of the room mentioned originally, you should say that the area is 4 square metres or 2 metres square both of which are correct answers, but the 4 m2, 4 square metres is standard.

-But beware more confusion arises as 1 m x 1 m= 1 square metres while 1 metre squared is also the same size as 1 × 1 = 1.
+But beware more confusion arises as 1 m × 1 m = 1 square metres while 1 metre squared is also the same size as 12 = 1 metre square.
 You just get there by different routes.

 Even though the unit looks like it is written as metres squared you pronounce it square metres.